studoverse/katerbase/README.md

 ### Collection Setup

 Each MongoDB database consists of multiple MongoDB collections.
 To create a collection, add the MongoDB collection name and the corresponding Kotlin class model to the `override fun getCollections()`.
-T

 ```kotlin
 class Movie : MongoMainEntry() {